urmilparikh95/DevOps-Pipeline/README.md

       tables in my.cnf for connection the application to mysql.
       Thus, MySQL was configured properly.

-      The post build jobs consisted of:
+  * Both the post build jobs consisted of:
       * Installing dependencies
       * Cloning the iTrust repo and configuring
       * Running the app